alugand/repro-lugand-le_sommer-associativity/banking-problem/README.md

 To retrieve my money, there is a 1 euro fee.
 In 50 years, for my retirement, how much money will I have?”

-This program evaluates how the results differs depending on the factors we use.
+This program evaluates how the results differ depending on the factors we use.

 ## Replicability